Testing Bell inequalities in Higgs boson decays: Conclusion

 \section{Conclusion}

-We have outlined methods by which two Bell inequalities --- the CHSH and CGLMP inequalities --- may be tested experimentally in $H\rightarrow WW^*$ decays, using the spin-analysing nature of the weak decays.
-Numerical simulations, agreeing with previous analytical and numerical work for pairs of spin-1 bosons, suggest that one cannot expect to observe violation of the CHSH inequality in this process.
+We have outlined methods by which two Bell inequalities --- a generalised CHSH inequality and the CGLMP inequality --- may be tested experimentally in $H\rightarrow WW^*$ decays, using the spin-analysing nature of the weak decays.
+Numerical simulations, agreeing with previous analytical and numerical work for pairs of spin-one bosons, suggest that one cannot expect to observe violation of the generalised CHSH inequality in this process.
 By contrast the CGLMP inequality, the tightest inequality for pairs of three-state systems, is expected to be near-maximally violated in $H\rightarrow WW^*$ decays.

 The method described offers the opportunity to test Bell inequalities in the quantum field theory regime, providing prospects for experimental tests far removed from the length-scales, time-scales and energies of existing measurements.
 The many orders of magnitude difference in such scales provides ample scope for unexpected experimental results.